fraser29/hurahura/sphinx/_build/html/_sources/introduction.rst.txt

 Introduction
 ============

-Welcome to the **miresearch** project documentation!
+Welcome to the **hurahura** project documentation!

+> note: this project was formerly named miresearch

 Overview
 --------

-The **miresearch** project aims to provide a comprehensive platform for organizing and managing medical imaging research projects.
+The **hurahura** project aims to provide a comprehensive platform for organizing and managing medical imaging research projects.
 It offers tools and utilities to streamline the research process, from data collection and preprocessing to analysis and visualization.

 Features
 --------